ISTANBULBEKLE/westmids-hackathon-team-decoder/README.md

  for server side(student-tracker-node-server) and one folder for the React app (student-tracker-react-app).

- 2) If there arise any we will revise the structure.
+ 2) If there arise any issues we will revise the structure.

  3) The Read.me file will summarize the process and further deployment.